Today's Articles

 Among the numerous awards conferred on Wilkins were the Anti-Defamation League's American Democratic Legacy Award, the Alpha Phi Psi fraternity's Outstanding Citizen Award, the American Jewish Congress' Civil Rights Award, and the Boy Scout's Scout of the Year Award.
 He received the Outstanding Alumni Achievement Award from the University of Minnesota.
 In 1964, the NAACP honored him with its own Spingarn Medal.

-Toward the end of his life, there was a reevaluation of Wilkins by younger Blacks.
-Recognition was given to the many positive things the NAACP had accomplished for Blacks under his leadership, and there was a growing understanding of how important he had been to Black America.
+Toward the end of his life, younger blacks reevaluated Wilkins.
+They recognized the many positive things the NAACP had accomplished for Blacks under his leadership and grew to understand how important he had been to Black America.

 Roy Wilkins died in 1981.